maxdup/flask-favicon/docs/source/quickstart.rst

 PyPI
 ~~~~

-flask-favicon is available on the Python Package Index.
+Flask-favicon is available on the Python Package Index.
 This makes installing it with pip as easy as:

 .. code-block:: bash